Garrana/MEAArc/README.md

             Application Insights
             Network Watcher
             Config and Change Management

-   2- identifying potential additional Azure hybrid services for the customer
+   2- identifying potential additional Azure hybrid services for the customer from session 1
    3- agreeding on timelines and plan to deliver the agreed activities